henryglends/Bootstrap/README.md

 Refreshing icon cache in TrollStore will make injected/Sileo installed applications disappear.
 Rebuild apps from within the Bootstrap app to make them appear again.

+No `u/iPhone_modder`, you do not need to wipe your phone.

 ♡ dleovl